 Which Lure to Use?

-Twin City Bait Shops
+Twin City Bait and Tackle Shops

 The Minnesota Department of Natural Resources has some suggestions on their website for bait shops in the Twin City area.
 In addition, check out the phone book or look online for additional bait shops.